-Scope: Manage follow-up and compliance actions required under the Environmental Assessment Certificate (EAC) and the Port and Environmental Review (PER) permit.
-Liaise with regulators on matters related to EAC and PER permit conditions and commitments made through the environmental assessment process.
+- Manage follow-up and compliance actions required under the Environmental Assessment Certificate (EAC) and the Port and Environmental Review (PER) permit. - Liaise with regulators on matters related to EAC and PER permit conditions and commitments made through the environmental assessment process.

 Oversee outstanding environmental permits and associated environmental studies, monitoring, and compliance processes.

-Support the Technical Heritage Committee and archaeology investigation program.
-Monthly Highlights: WSA permit amendment for short term use received in January.
-Conversations between the Contractor, Province and environmental regulators on Project environmental requirements have continued in the month.
-Discussions between the Contractor, VFPA, EAO and the Province on the Independent Environmental Monitor progressed and are nearing completion.
-22 Environmental Incident Reports were issued in February.
-All of the incidents were in relation to small/minor on land spills of hazardous substances which were contained and remediated quickly and safely.
-Three Month Lookahead: Continue to liaise with regulators on follow-up actions and commitments arising from the required Project permits and approvals.
-Continue working with the Contractor and third-party experts to prepare for upcoming underwater noise during in-river works.
+- Support the Technical Heritage Committee and archaeology investigation program.

+- Conversations between the Contractor, Province and environmental regulators on Project environmental requirements have continued in the month. - Discussions between the Contractor, VFPA, EAO and the Province on the Independent Environmental Monitor progressed and are nearing completion. - Twenty-four Environmental Incident Reports were issued in March.
+Majority of the incidents were in relation to small/minor on land spills of hazardous substances which were contained and remediated quickly and safely.
+There were four incidents of turbid/potentially contaminated water spilling into the Fraser River.
+Immediate clean up and testing for potential contamination was conducted.

+- Continue to liaise with regulators on follow-up actions and commitments arising from the required Project permits and approvals. - Continue working with the Contractor and third-party experts to prepare for upcoming underwater noise during in-river works.